-This is important to understand as it will have an impact on your company and personal brand.
+This is important to understand as it will impact your company and personal brand.
 For example, you can’t force employees to create content and become “employee advocates” just because you say so.

 The fact you pay employees a wage doesn’t change things.
-Another example, a subject matter expert that sets up their consultancy business doesn’t instantly also become a social media expert.
+Another example is that a subject matter expert who sets up their consultancy business doesn’t instantly become a social media expert.

 How can you build your company brand on LinkedIn if no one is comfortable creating content?

-When assessing your employees, look beyond those that are currently active on LinkedIn.
+When assessing your employees, look beyond those currently active on LinkedIn.
 Other places you can look for potential creators –

 - Subject matter experts that write technical papers.

-- Sales team members that are always doing presentations, customer visits, demonstrations.
+- Sales team members that are always doing presentations, customer visits, and demonstrations.

 - Look for a team member that is active on other social media platforms like Instagram or TikTok.

 - It could be someone in the office that always seems to grab photos of what is happening around the office, warehouse, deliveries, birthdays etc